 With a proper first aid kit, you can enjoy your camping trip with the added security that comes from knowing you're prepared for emergencies if something goes wrong.

-Well, it’s going to get dark at some point, and if you plan on being able to see, you’re going to need some sort of lighting.
-Flashlights are all well and good, and obviously recommended as well, but lanterns are a much more efficient way to illuminate your tent and camping area.
+Well, it's going to get dark at some point, and if you plan on being able to see, you're going to need some lighting.
+Flashlights and headlamps are all well and good and recommended as well, but lanterns are a much more efficient way to illuminate your whole tent and camping area.

-Lanterns are preferred over flashlights because they offer a more encompassing light source, rather than a targeted light that only illuminated whatever it’s aimed at.
-With a lantern, the light is dispersed in a 360 degree manner, which is much more conducive for campsites.
+Many people prefer lanterns to flashlights because they offer a more encompassing light source, rather than a targeted light that only illuminates whatever it's aimed at.
+With a lantern, the light dispersion appears to be 360-degree, which is much more conducive for campsites.

-Sitting a lantern on a table, or hanging it from a tree or post is an easy way to give your campsite sufficient light to be aware of your surroundings, or to simply relax and enjoy the site with your friends and family.
+Sitting a lantern on a table or hanging it from a tree or post is an easy way to give your campsite enough light to be aware of your surroundings or relax and enjoy the site with your friends and family.

-There are a variety of choices with lanterns, each with their own advantages.
-Battery-powered lanterns are a popular version, allowing you to use the lantern inside of your tent, usually by hanging it on the ceiling in the center.
+There are a variety of choices with lanterns, each with its advantages.
+Battery-powered lanterns are a popular version, allowing you to use the lantern inside your tent, usually hanging it on the ceiling in the center.

-Propane lanterns are often the most bright, but they are not able to be used inside of your tent.
-In some cases, it’s probably best to have one of each if you are able to.
+Propane lanterns are often the brightest, but they are inappropriate inside your tent.
+In some cases, it’s probably best to have one of each if you can.

-A footprint is a certain kind of tarp that is intended to be used under your tent.
-The footprint can be folded or unfolded into whatever size best matches your tent.
+A footprint is a certain kind of tarp that is perfect to put under your tent.
+You can fold or unfold it into whatever size best matches your tent.

 There are several reasons for doing this.
-The most common reason is to provide the tent with some added stability and better padding when pitched on soil, which is usually uneven, and may have some rocks and tree roots that can cause discomfort.
+The most common cause is to provide the tent with some added stability and better padding when pitched on soil, which is usually uneven and may have some rocks and tree roots that can lead to discomfort.

-Another reason is to keep the tent off the ground in case there is moisture from rain or snow.
+Another reason is to keep the tent off the ground if there is moisture from rain or snow.
 The added layer keeps the bottom of the tent drier, along with all of your gear and personal items inside.

 In addition to a footprint tarp, a standard tarp is always a good idea to bring along as well.
-Tarps can be used for wind and rain protection, for setting your other camping gear on, or even as a sun shield if you are lacking sufficient tree coverage.
+Tarps are standard in use for wind and rain protection, for setting your other camping gear on, or even as a sun shield if you lack sufficient tree coverage.
 Make sure you at least have a footprint tarp before heading out.